Irreversibility in an ideal fluid: Pump-driven flows

-A mathematician thinks of \Eq{eq:Euler}, together with the condition of incompressibility, as determining both $\vv v$ and $\vv \nabla P$, for a given choice of initial and boundary conditions on the velocity field $\vv v$ (see \cite{NS-math,Clay}).
-But ordinarily an experimenter can establish a flow only by manipulating certain pressure differences.
-Evidently, an experimenter who controls only the pump in \Fig{fig:pump} will not be able to reverse the flow in the tank.
-Similarly, in the case of Machian propulsion, as summarized in \Sec{sec:machian}, the inflow and outflow phases, in which the sign of the pressure difference is flipped, are not time-reversed images of each other even in the limit of zero dissipation.
+Evidently, an experimenter who controls only the pump in \Fig{fig:pump} will be unable to reverse the flow in the tank.
+As we explained in \Sec{sec:machian}, the inflow and outflow phases of Machian propulsion, in which the sign of the pressure difference is flipped, are not time-reversed images of each other, even in the limit of zero dissipation.